kkornelius/flutter-ecommerce-simple-app/README.md

 # simple_ecommerce

-A simple E-Commerce App with Flutter and Dart.
+A simple E-Commerce App with Flutter and Dart.<br>
 Initialize the Flutter project,go to <strong>pubspec.yaml</strong> configuration file and run <code>pub get</code>.

 ## Screenshot